bohrges/DAA/resultados.md

 # first batch of tests - data treatment

-bunch of stuff in there, basically only relevant thing to note is that the only data treatment thing worth doing is outlier treatment and oversampling, if done right
+bunch of stuff in here, basically only relevant thing to note is that the only data treatment thing worth doing is outlier treatment and oversampling, if done right

 ### versions